-What is the gut microbiome?
+What is gut health?

 Gut health starts young

+When your gut bacteria is out of balance, your body isn’t able to digest food as well.
 If you’re feeling or noticing any of the following symptoms, you may have a gut imbalance:

 - Food sensitivities or allergies

-- Digestive problems like gas and bloating
+- Digestive problems like occasional gas and bloating

-- Weight gain
+- Weight changes

 - Skin issues

 - Mood swings